What is the purpose of this legislation?

 On many campuses, anti-Israeli or anti-Zionist propaganda has been disseminated that includes traditional anti-Semitic elements, including age-old anti-Jewish stereotypes and defamation.
 This has included, for example, anti-Israel literature that perpetuates the medieval anti-Semitic blood libel of Jews slaughtering children for ritual purpose, as well as anti-Zionist propaganda that exploits ancient stereotypes of Jews as greedy, aggressive, overly powerful, or conspiratorial.
 Such propaganda should be distinguished from legitimate discourse regarding foreign policy.
 Anti-Semitic bigotry is no less morally deplorable when camouflaged as anti-Israelism or anti-Zionism.

-- According to the latest (2016) FBI Hate Crimes Statistics Act report, 54 percent of religiously-motived hate-crimes were based on the offenders’ anti-Jewish bias, compared with 24 percent based on anti-Muslim bias, and 5 percent based on anti-Catholic bias.
+- According to the latest (2018) FBI Hate Crime Statistics Act report, 59 percent of religiously-motived hate-crimes were based on the offenders’ anti-Jewish bias, with another 13 percent based on anti-Muslim bias.
+Of the 835 reported anti-Jewish incidents, at least 86 occurred at college and university campuses.
+And at least 49 occurred at elementary or secondary school campuses.

 - A 2016 Brandeis University study states: “On many campuses more than one third of Jewish students feel at least a little uncomfortable expressing their opinions about the Israeli-Palestinian conflict.”
 This indicates two things: